MonBoza/CapstoneMVP/NeuroSpaceLog.md

 ### 8:30 - 10:35

-- figure out what I broke on userprofile 🥺
+- figure out what I broke on User Profile 🥺
   - I fixed it now to figure out how to change the comment

 - I broke more stuff got too excited about displaying a picture I didn't realize its the wrong picture.